-During the one to two-week summer Research Student Camp, high school students (usually six pairs) have the opportunity to work with various research groups.
+During the one to two-week summer Research Student Camp, high-school students (usually six pairs) have the opportunity to work with various research groups.
 They collaborate with members of their host research teams, who serve as mentors to help the young participants develop a project.
 At the end of the Camp, the participants present their results at a mini-conference.
 The goal of the Camp is to provide interested students with insights into the scientific activity and daily life of researchers, and the reality of a result-oriented research activity.

-B, Teacher-Researcher Program:
+B, Teacher-Researcher Programme:

-As a natural science research center, we understand the crucial role played by motivated and professionally trained educators in nurturing the next generation of researchers.
-With this program, we assist dedicated teachers in embarking on a Researcher-Teacher Path and obtaining the necessary PhD degree.
-We provide opportunities for teachers to engage in research work in our laboratories, under the mentorship of the proper scientist.
-Several teachers have already earned their doctoral degrees and continue their research work with us under the guidance of our colleagues, bringing their students to the institute regularly for one-day visits.
+As a natural science research centre, we understand the crucial role played by motivated and professionally trained educators in nurturing the next generation of researchers.
+With this programme, we assist dedicated teachers in embarking on a Researcher-Teacher Path and obtaining the necessary PhD degree.
+We provide opportunities for teachers to engage in research work in our laboratories, under the mentorship of faculty scientists.
+Several teachers have already earned their doctoral degrees and continue their research work with us under the guidance of our colleagues, bringing their students to the institute for regular work or visits.
 C, Research Student Laboratory:

-As part of the Teacher-Researcher Program, students of the high-scool teachers conducting research at our institution also have the opportunity to participate in laboratory projects.
-This participation demands a longer commitment and more frequent personal appearance, which turns the opportunity into a more serious activity for a 16-17 years old young person.
-We are proud to say that several students who participated in this program have pursued careers in physics, engineering or other natural sciences, enrolling to university education.

-D, Research Student Program:
+As part of the Teacher-Researcher Programme, students of the high-scool teachers conducting research at our institution also have the opportunity to participate in laboratory projects.
+This participation demands a longer commitment and more frequent personal appearance, which turns the opportunity into a more serious activity for a 16-17 years old teenager.
+We are proud to say that several students who participated in this programme have pursued careers in physics, engineering or other natural sciences, enrolling in university education.
+D, Research Student Programme:

-The Research Student Program requires an even more significant commitment and effort from both students and mentors.
+The Research Student Programme requires an even more significant commitment and effort from both students and mentors.
 It involves several months or even a full year of continuous research work, with guidance from a specific mentor.
 At the end of their research period, students present their work to invited colleagues from our Centre, including representatives from the leadership team.
-Recently we have had the first doctoral students who used to be involved in this Program.

-E, CERN Teacher Program:
+Recently we have had the first doctoral students who used to be involved in this Programme.
+E, CERN Teacher Programme:

-For several years now, we have been coordinating and providing professional support for the CERN Teacher Program organized for high school teachers from Hungary.
-The international program aims to train and support educators in teaching the not-so-simple subject of particle physics to students in an interesting and engaging manner.
-Within the framework of the Program, for several years now, 22 teachers have participated in a one week-long training session combined with practical experience at CERN in Geneva.
-The CERN Teacher Program is announced every year, and participants are selected through a competitive application process.

-For more information:
+For several years now, we have been coordinating and providing professional support for the CERN Teacher Programme organized for high-school teachers from Hungary.
+The international programme aims to train and support educators in teaching the not-so-simple subject of particle physics to students in an interesting and engaging manner.
+Within the framework of the Programme, for several years twenty teachers have participated in a one week-long training session combined with practical experience at CERN in Geneva.
+The CERN Teacher Programme is announced every year, and participants are selected through a competitive application process.
+For more information: https://wigner.hu/en/programs-for-high-school-students-and-teachers Science Outreach Our colleagues regularly give lectures at Hungarian high schools, and occasionally at Hungarian institutions beyond the borders as well.

-https://wigner.hu/en/programs-for-high-school-students-and-teachers

-Science Outreach

-Our colleagues regularly give lectures at Hungarian high schools, and occasionally at Hungarian institutions beyond the borders as well.
 Throughout the year, we also organize various science outreach events.
-In the spring, we have the Particle Physics Student Workshop and Girls' Day, while in the fall, we participate in Researchers' Night, which all welcome those interested in science.
-Staff members and doctoral students have joined the Alumni Program of the Hungarian Academy of Sciences and give talks in secondary schools, especially in their original alma mater.
+In the spring, we have the Particle Physics Student Workshop and Girls' Day, whereas in the fall, we participate in Researchers' Night, which all welcome those interested in science.
+Staff members and doctoral students have joined the Alumni Programme of the Hungarian Academy of Sciences and give talks in secondary schools, especially in their original alma maters.